5 Uses for a Hammock—Other Than Camping

 Many of us feel wary of using a hammock for sleeping.
 What about protection from bugs and weather?
-Yet this hammock can be fashioned into a tent if need be.
-By placing it on the ground and using sticks to create a frame, the hammock provides plenty of protection from creepy crawlies.
+Yet this hammock can be fashioned into a tent if needs be by placing it on the ground and using sticks as a frame - or more simply by using the Ground Conversion Kit.
 Add the rain fly and it’s a cozy home away from home.

 4) Food Storage

 If you need to store your food, don’t bother bringing a special bag.
 In the wilderness (or even at your local state park), critters will nibble holes in your trash and go after your freeze-dried dinners.
 Use the hammock instead of a bag by wrapping up your valuables tight, then slinging over a tree.
 At least 20 feet high is recommended, and at least feet from the trunk, to keep your meals safe from hungry forest creatures.